mukhtarsafarofff/Cable-Detector-module/README.md

-I have designed this circuit to detect cable problems
+(ENG) I have designed this circuit to detect cable problems